 Albert Vanderlaan is a partner in Orrick’s Technology Companies Group.
-He works with public and private companies, venture capital firms and investment banks focused on the life sciences and high-growth technology sectors.Albert is involved in a broad range of corporate legal engagements for high growth technology companies, including venture financings, public offerings, private and public company securities law compliance matters and mergers and acquisitions.
+He works with public and private companies, venture capital firms and investment banks focused on the life sciences and high-growth technology sectors.Albert is involved in a broad range of corporate legal engagements for high growth technology companies, including venture financings, public offerings, private and public company securities law compliance matters, de-SPAC transactions, public company disclosure obligations, mergers and acquisitions and COVID-19 related matters (including public company disclosure matters and Paycheck Protection Act eligibility and compliance matters) .
 He also regularly advises private and public companies and their board of directors on corporate governance issues.
-Albert's clients include private and public companies in the life sciences (including, among others, immuno-oncology, gene therapy, restorative cell therapy and medical device), real estate, finance and Internet related industries.
+Albert's clients include private and public companies in the life sciences (including, among others, immuno-oncology, gene therapy, restorative cell therapy and medical device companies), real estate, finance, automotive and Internet related industries.
 He also represents underwriters in initial public offerings, follow-on offerings and PIPE offerings and venture capital firms in a variety of investment transactions.

 Robert P. Varian, senior counsel, served as a partner in Orrick's San Francisco office for 12 years, and was previously a partner in Clifford Chance US LLP and Brobeck, Phleger & Harrison.